ptous/ptp-tools/README.md

 that location.

-The installer will also prompt you for the location of script files needed to launch ptpython.
+The installer will also prompt you for the location of script files needed to launch ptpython through this tool.
 The default location is `~/bin/ptpython`.

-When everything else is done, the script will give you instructions on how to update your shell profile script to add the tools to you PATH (if it's not already there, based on where you installed it.
+When everything else is done, the script will give you instructions on how to update your shell profile script to add the tools to you PATH, based on where you installed it.
 By default, that would be the following line.
 (The example assumes you use `bash` as a shell.)

 ```bash
 export PATH=~/bin/ptpython:$PATH